choeffer/360pibot/docs/intro.rst

 * Moving straight forward and backward.
 * Scanning the surrounding with an ultrasonic sensor mounted on a servo.

-The turning and moving straight movement is controlled by four digital PID controllers.
+The turning and moving straight movements are controlled by four digital PID controllers.
 Each wheel is controlled by a cascade control, which means a cascade of two PID controllers.
 The outer loops are controlling the position, the inner loops are controlling the speed of each wheel.